Namraj14/Git-cheatsheet/README.md

 # Add the remote repository (if not already added)
 git remote add origin https://github.com/Namraj14/Namraj14.git

-# Rename the current branch to 'main'
-git branch -M main

 # Push the 'main' branch to GitHub and track it
 git push -u origin main